-Donor stewardship is about effectively caring for your donors in a way that allows you to foster long-term relationships with them that are beneficial to everyone involved.
+Donor Stewardship is all about effectively caring for your donors in a way that allows you to create long-term relationships that are beneficial to everyone involved!

 8 Step Donor Stewardship Program